ibm-cloud-docs/bare-metal/add_spare_pool.md

 # Adding spare pools
 {: #adding-spare-pools}

-Spare pooling is a form of holding certain devices that are designated as spares and have the ability to take over the workflow of a primary device or act as a new device in the customer fleet.
-For a device to be designated as a spare, it must be added to the spare pool and associated to a primary device.
-Follow the steps below to add a device to the spare pool.
+A spare pool holds certain devices that are designated as spares take over device workflow or act as a new device.
+To designate a device as a spare, the device must be added to the spare pool.
+Use the following steps to add a device to the spare pool.
 {:shortdesc}

 1. Access the [{{site.data.keyword.cloud}} console ![External link icon](../icons/launch-glyph.svg "External link icon")](https://cloud.ibm.com/){: new_window} by using your unique credentials.
 2. Select **Devices > Spare Pool** from the Navigation Bar to access the *Spare Pool* screen.
 3. Click the **Add to Spare Pool** link.

-   A list of devices eligible to be added to the spare pool will be populated.
+   A list of devices that are eligible to add to the spare pool are populated.
    {:tip}

-4. Select the devices to be added to the spare pool.
+4. Select the devices that you want to add to the spare pool.
-5. Click **Add Selected Devices**.
+5. Click **Add**.
-6. Click **Confirm** to add the devices to the spare pool.
+6. Click the confirmation checkbox and click **Confirm** to add the devices to the spare pool.

 ## Next Steps
 {: #add-spare-pool-next}
-After initiating a device's transfer to the spare pool, the device is transitioned to the spare pool within one hour.
-After the device is active in the spare pool, it is displayed on the Spare Pool screen and can be designated as a hot spare for a primary device.
+After a device's transfer to the spare pool initiates, the device moves to the spare pool typically within 1 hour.
+After the device is active in the spare pool, it is displayed on the *Spare Pool* screen.